vicnala/meteor-nw-headless-serialport/README.md

 ## What is this?

-Is an approach to run a Meteor app in a client device and use hardware resources on it, like the serial port.

-I like this because I can use hot code push and manage what devices are running at every time.
+Is an approach to run a Meteor app in a client device and use hardware resources on it, like the serial port, and use hot code push and manage what devices are running at every time.

 ## What this should be?

-This should be the same as Meteor do for cordova so you can write a package, and then use meteor api to manage this code only on these devices.
+This should be the same as Meteor do for cordova so you can write a package, and then use meteor package API to manage the code that runs on these devices.

 ```
 api.addFiles('serial-conrtroller.js', ['web.raspberry']);